Tax In UK

 Whether you’re a contractor or a permanent employee, foreign workers have to pay tax on all of their earnings whilst in the UK.
 As well as paying taxes in the UK, foreign nationals may still be eligible to pay some tax in their home country, and understanding the legislation behind this can be a challenge.
 Where are you tax resident?
 Are you covered by a double taxation agreement with the UK?
 It will depend on your nationality, visa type and the length of your stay in the UK.
 Using a specialist in international tax for contractors is strongly advised.

 Working Out Income Tax in UK Yourself

-It can be tempting to take a DIY (do it yourself) approach to tax in UK by using your own Limited Company or going Self-Employed.
-For the majority it will increase their take home pay but the administrative burden is much higher.
+It can be tempting to take a DIY (do it yourself) approach to tax in the UK by using your own Limited Company or going Self-Employed.
+For the majority, it will increase their take-home pay but the administrative burden is much higher.
 We estimate it takes 30 hours of administration per year to be self-employed, at least 72 hours a year to run your own limited company and only 3 hours to be a PAYE employee.
 This is factoring in sending timesheets, calculating and paying taxes, statutory reporting and filing tax returns.

-Not only does it take more time and effort, but it also transfers much more responsibility onto you.
-As the company director you are solely liable for ensuring your taxes are correctly calculated, paid and filed.
-Any fines or penalties for mistakes will be payable by you - for example penalties for VAT evasion can be transfered to the company director.
-With good advice and a vigilant accountant these risks can be minimised, but there is still a significant obligation on the contractor to be well organised and prompt in their dealings with the HMRC.
+Not only does it take more time and effort, but it also transfers much more responsibility to you.
+As the company director, you are solely liable for ensuring your taxes are correctly calculated, paid and filed.
+Any fines or penalties for mistakes will be payable by you – for example, penalties for VAT evasion can be transferred to the company director.
+With good advice and a vigilant accountant, these risks can be minimised, but there is still a significant obligation on the contractor to be well organised and prompt in their dealings with the HMRC.

-Using an Umbrella Company for Income Tax in UK
+Using an Umbrella Company for Income Tax in the UK

-How We Can Help You with Tax in UK
+How We Can Help You with Tax in the UK

-Anybody who can’t pay their tax in UK through PAYE is left with the prospect doing everything themselves.
+Anybody who can’t pay their tax in the UK through PAYE is left with the prospect of doing everything themselves.